jan-leila/dav-sync/docs/encryption.md

    echo -n 'U2FsdGVkX19tNkdFL5rZeHxbe7FL-Pp5mkZJkDNFJWFT6lldZlfa57j0C_cKn0I3PZ9YDvOkyoKqfF6lbn0_yg' | base64url::decode | openssl enc -d -aes-256-cbc -pbkdf2 -iter 20000 -pass pass:mylongpassword
    ```

 4. The directory is considered as special "0-byte" object on remote s3.
-So this meta infomation may be easily guessed if some third party can access the remote bucket.
+So this meta information may be easily guessed if some third party can access the remote bucket.